Office of Fossil Energy, Department of Energy.

 DOE Response: DOE is sympathetic to this concern.
 Indeed, one of the overriding purposes of the procedural changes announced in this notice is to enable prompt action on applications that are ready for final decision.
 However, DOE has several concerns with creating a uniform deadline.
 First, each application contains novel issues such that a deadline that is reasonable for the majority of cases may be unreasonable in an individual case.
 Second, DOE lacks control over when the NEPA review for applications is complete.
 Were the final EIS for several applications to be completed at or around the same time, compliance with a fixed deadline may be unworkable.
 For these reasons, DOE declines to create a deadline for final decisions in this notice.

 III.
-Revised Procedures Back to Top
+Revised Procedures

 For the reasons provided in the Proposed Procedures Notice and in this notice, DOE will implement the procedural changes substantially as proposed.
 Specifically, DOE will suspend its practice of issuing conditional decisions on applications to export LNG to non-FTA countries from the lower-48 states.

 DOE will no longer act in the published order of precedence, but will act on applications in the order they become ready for final action.
 An application is ready for final action when DOE has completed the pertinent NEPA review process and when DOE has sufficient information on which to base a public interest determination.
-For purposes of determining the order in which DOE will act on applications before it, DOE will use the following criteria: (1) For those projects requiring an EIS, 30 days after publication of a Final EIS, (2) for projects for which an EA has been prepared, upon publication by DOE of a Finding of No Significant Impact, or (3) upon a determination by DOE that an application is eligible for a categorical exclusion pursuant to DOE's regulations implementing NEPA, 10 CFR 1021.410, Appx.
-A B.
+For purposes of determining the order in which DOE will act on applications before it, DOE will use the following criteria: (1) For those projects requiring an EIS, 30 days after publication of a Final EIS, (2) for projects for which an EA has been prepared, upon publication by DOE of a Finding of No Significant Impact, or (3) upon a determination by DOE that an application is eligible for a categorical exclusion pursuant to DOE's Start Printed Page 48136regulations implementing NEPA, 10 CFR 1021.410, Appx.
+A & B.

 These revised procedures will not affect the continued validity of the conditional orders the Department has already issued.
 For those applications, the Department will proceed as explained in the conditional orders: When the NEPA review process for those projects is complete, the Department will reconsider the conditional authorization in light of the information gathered in the environmental review and take appropriate final action.